paul-rogers/druid-client/README.md

 ## Native Queries

-`pydruid2` carries over native query support from `pydruid`.
+`druid-client` carries over native query support from `pydruid`.
 While you may find SQL support to be more convenient for most tasks, the native query support is still helpful if you are a Druid developer who needs to experiment with, test or exercise native queries.

 &lt;Example&gt;